Resin Driveway Cost

 Lots of Variety

 Available in many different colours, the aggregates you choose can be completely unique to you and your home.
-You can choose to have aggregate as small as 1mm in size up to 10mm in size, laid on your driveway, in any colour of stone you like.
-This means that you can really change the exterior look of your home and making it hugely aesthetically pleasing to yourself and all of your visitors.
+You can choose to have aggregate as small as 1mm in size up to 10mm in size laid on your driveway in any colour of stone you like.
+This means that you can really change the exterior look of your home and make it hugely aesthetically pleasing to yourself and all of your visitors.

-You can also choose many different edging types too, such as bricks, stone, aluminium and wood to give it the finish you love.
+You can also choose many different edging types, such as bricks, stone, aluminium and wood, to give it the finish you love.

 Fast to Install

-With the average time to install a resin driveway being that of one to two days, it really does not take long to alter the appearance and increase the functionality of your driveway.
-Once the laying of the resin has been completed, the driveway will start to go tacky underfoot in just 20 minutes, depending on the temperature and weather, but can be walked on properly in just four hours.
+With the average time to install a resin driveway being one to two days, it really does not take long to alter the appearance and increase the functionality of your driveway.
+Once the resin has been laid, the driveway will start to go tacky underfoot in just 20 minutes, depending on the temperature and weather, but it can be walked on properly in just four hours.

 You only have to wait for approximately 24 hours before you can drive on it, too, so having a new resin driveway really isn’t much of an inconvenience.